MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 ## Create a Windows Server 2012 Datacenter Virtual Machine ##

-A _virtual machine (VM)_ in Windows Azure is a server in the cloud that you can control and manage.
-After you create a virtual machine in Windows Azure, you can delete and re-create it whenever you need to, and you can access the virtual machine just like any other server.
+A _virtual machine (VM)_ in Microsoft Azure is a server in the cloud that you can control and manage.
+After you create a virtual machine in Microsoft Azure, you can delete and re-create it whenever you need to, and you can access the virtual machine just like any other server.
 Virtual hard disks (.vhd files) are used to create a virtual machine.
 You can use the following types of virtual hard disks to create a virtual machine:

 - _Image_ An image is a template that you use to create a new virtual machine.
 An image doesn’t have specific settings like a running virtual machine, such as the computer name and user account settings.
 If you use an image to create a virtual machine, an operating system disk is automatically created for the new virtual machine.
 - _Disk_ A disk is a VHD that you can boot and mount as a running version of an operating system.
 After an image is provisioned, it becomes a disk.
 A disk is always created when you use an image to create a virtual machine.
 Any VHD that is attached to virtualized hardware and that is running as part of a service is a disk.